ahsan-rizvi/miRNA_Picea_abies/README.md

 |── script/ # This folder contains scripts developed for miRNA analysis
 |   ├──
 |   ├──
+|── secondry_files/ # This folder contains secondry files generated from the exicutions of the scripts
 ├── README.md       # Project overview and instructions
 ├── pip_spruce.sh   # pipeline for miRNA analysis
 ```